JeffLabonte/Baby-Bottle-Temperature-Monitor/README.md

 ## Context

-After the birth of my child, I wanted to make it easier to make the formula for my child.
-The water that you use for formula has to be sterilized.
-It means that you need to boil the water and wait for it to cool down to room temperature.
+My first botn couldn't be breastfed so we had to use formula.

+It is recommended to sterilize the water you use to reconstitute de powder milk.

-My wife and I noticed that the formula is easier to dilute when the water is above 30 degrees Celsius.
-I wanted to make diluting the formula brainless, this is why I created this project.
+We noticed that it was easier to reconstitute thr milk while the water temperature is around 30 degrees Celcius hence the limit at 30

 ## Hardware